Enhancing Your Infection Prevention Strategy with Single-Use Packets

 While switching to single-use packets may not initially appear to be a cost advantage, the long-term benefits are paramount, especially when it comes to patient safety.

 Many facilities may try to cut costs by refilling ultrasound gel bottles however, the practice of refilling ultrasound gel into ‘reusable’ 250ml bottles has been associated with an increased risk of cross-contamination.
 This is mainly due to the bottles and gel being exposed to multiple patients and the increased handling during refilling.
 To discourage refilling bottles, HR Pharmaceuticals does not offer a 5-liter container for the EcoVue product portfolio.

 The potential savings on multi-use packaging, such as a 5-liter container, can be offset by the expenses associated with cross-contamination and infection complications.

 Is your facility ready to make the switch to single-use packets?

 SafeWrap® Sterile Packaging

-Available in the original formula and HV, EcoVue ultrasound gel’s single-use 20g packet with SafeWrap® provides a sterile field-ready solution to meet the increasingly stringent infection prevention and control demands of today’s healthcare environment.
+Available in the original medium viscosity formula and high viscosity formula, EcoVue Sterile Ultrasound Gel single-use 20g packets with SafeWrap® provide a sterile field-ready solution to meet the increasingly stringent infection prevention and control demands of today’s healthcare environment.